 Living wills and health care powers of attorney (POAs)—often combined into documents called advance health care directives—are essential documents for anyone who wants to put their health care wishes in writing.
 However, these health care directives may not be immediately available in an emergency.
-You may also want to consider supplementing your health care directives with two types of orders that are meant to be more easily apparent in emergencies: a Do Not Resuscitate (DNR) order because it will be more easily apparent to emergency response teams.
-Some states are supplementing or replacing DNR orders with a similar form, often known as a POLST form.
+You may also want to consider supplementing your health care directives with two types of orders that are meant to be more easily apparent in emergencies: a Do Not Resuscitate (DNR) order and a Physician Order for Life-Sustaining Treatment (POLST) form.
 This article discusses both documents and their similarities and differences.

 A DNR order tells emergency medical personnel that you do not wish to be administered cardiopulmonary resuscitation (CPR).
 DNR orders are used both in hospitals and in situations where a person might require emergency care outside of the hospital.
 In some states, DNR orders go by a different name, such as "Comfort One."
 In other states, if you are using the document outside of a hospital or other health care facility, the document may simply be called a "DNR form."
 Here, we use "DNR order" because that is the most common name for the document.

 You may want to consider a DNR order if you:

 In most states, any adult may secure a DNR order.

 Because emergency response teams must act quickly in a medical crisis, they often do not have the time to determine whether you have a valid health care directive or living will explaining treatments you want provided or withheld.
 If they do not know your wishes, they must provide you with all possible life-saving measures.
 But if emergency care providers see that you have a valid DNR order—which is often made apparent by an easily identifiable bracelet, anklet or necklace—they will not administer CPR.

 If you ask to have CPR withheld, you will not be given: